Semidefinite relaxations for high-dimensional entanglement in the steering scenario

+Furthermore, the SDP can be adapted to relax the assumption of projective measurements.
+For this, we use Naimark's theorem to represent an $m$-outcome non-projective measurement on the space $\Pi$ as a projective measurement on an extended Hilbert space of dimension $rm$ \cite{Oszmaniec2017}.
+This means that $A_{a|x}$ no longer is supported only on $\Pi$ but instead on $\openone_{rm}$.
+Hence, the final condition in Eq.~\eqref{props} is replaced with $\openone_{rm}A_{a|x}=A_{a|x}$.
+To account for this in the SDP, we need only to add $\openone_{rm}$ to the list $L$, implying e.g.~$\Gamma_{\mathds{1},\mathds{1}}=rm\openone$.
+Nevertheless, we note that non-projective measurements rarely have advantages over projective ones in steering \cite{Bavaresco2017, Nguyen2018, Zhang2024, Renner2024}.

-\textit{Case studies for the Schmidt number.---} We now address the central question: Does the SDP hierarchy perform well in practice for detecting genuine high-dimensional steering?
-We examine this through a number of case studies.
+\textit{Case studies for the Schmidt number.---} We now address the central question: does the SDP hierarchy perform well in practice for detecting genuine high-dimensional steering?
+We examine this through case studies.